hafizhfattah/plant_app/README.md

 ### 📦 **Plant App**

-PlantZ is a Inspiration & Habbit Routine App for Your Plant
+PlantZ is a Inspiration & Habbit Routine App for Your Plant.

 ### 🎁 **Fiture**
 - App Name